Film & Media

 Editorial Media Features

-David has produced and supported major editorial features that elevate the Black Masking Culture of New Orleans and its connection to global contemporary art.
-His collaborations with artists and media outlets bridge cultural heritage with contemporary expression, resulting in stories that resonate with wide audiences while remaining rooted in place.
-From short-form features to full-length documentaries, his work celebrates the complexity and brilliance of Black creative traditions.
+David Favret has produced and supported major editorial features that elevate the Black Masking Culture of New Orleans and its connection to global contemporary art.
+Favret’s collaborations with artists and media outlets focus on culture and contemporary expression, resulting in stories that resonate with wide audiences.

 EDITORIAL FEATURE